 “Knowledge is nothing without action.
 Nothing changes until you do something.
 What you do will directly determine what you learn.”

-This made me wonder why we humans keep fooling ourselves.
-We live this very short life, yet we don’t have the ability to fully control ourselves.
+Funny how we keep fooling ourselves.
+We live this very short life, yet we don’t have the ability to fully control our actions.

 The question is, “Am I doing what I know?”